abugid/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4 checks if a character is a letter
 5 checks a number's sign
 6 calculates absolute value of a number
+7 prints the last digit of a number